VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 This is what I've been using by and large.
 I'm a long fan of the IDE and in general it is the measuring stick I apply to every other thing I come across (_"hurr durr, I can go and download QtC for free.
-Are you even as good as that?"_)
+Are you AT LEAST as good as it?
+I doubt it."_)

 A disclaimer that this is what I use so it'll be overwhelmingly the one of which I have the most to say.
 100% objective and unbiased opinion, if you